Resurrecting Address Clustering in Bitcoin: Predicting Change Outputs

-We use two data sets to assess the performance of the random forest model outside of our ground truth.
-First, we use the list of \num{16764} transactions identified by \textcite{Huang2018} as ransom payments related to the Locky and Cerber ransomware.
+We use two data sets to assess the performance of the random forest model trained on the entire ground truth data.
+First, we use \num{16764} transactions identified by \textcite{Huang2018} as ransom payments related to the Locky and Cerber ransomware.
 Those payments were identified through clustering, transaction graph analysis and known characteristics of the ransom amounts.
-The data set contains not only transaction hashes, but also the index (and amount) of the predicted payment output.
-Out of the \num{16764} transactions in the data set, we exclude \num{3057} because they don't match our definition of a standard transaction.
-For \num{24} transactions, none of the heuristics return any distinct votes. \num{1636} transactions directly reuse change, and in \num{850} transactions multi-input clustering already correctly revealed the change output.
-For the remaining \num{11197} transactions we predict the change output using the random forest model and achieve an AUC of \roundnum{3}{0.9964370105163713}.
+After removing non-standard transactions and those with revealed change output, we predict the change output for \num{11196} transactions and achieve an AUC of \roundnum{3}{0.9964282248572675}.

-Our second data set is constructed using a GraphSense tagpack \cite{GraphSenseTagPacks} that contains \num{382} tags for addresses of \num{273} distinct entities (such as exchanges or gambling services).
-We identify each associated cluster and then extract transactions between the clusters, assuming that the output belonging to a different cluster is the spend output.
-In total, we extract \num{2167588} transactions between the clusters.
-As the data is highly skewed towards a few clusters, we limit the total number of transactions for each combination of interacting clusters to \num{1000} (sampled randomly), giving us \num{853011} transactions.
-Out of these, \num{13353} don't have any predictions, \num{113847} reuse an address for change and \num{457818} change outputs have already been identified through cluster membership.
-For the remaining \num{267993} transactions we predict the change output and achieve an AUC of \roundnum{3}{0.9732}.
+Our second data set is constructed using a GraphSense tagpack \cite{GraphSenseTagPacks} that contains \num{382} tags for addresses of \num{273} distinct entities (such as exchanges or gambling services) extracted from WalletExplorer.com.
+We identify each associated cluster and then extract up to \num{1000} transactions occurring between the individual clusters, assuming that the output belonging to a different cluster is the spend output.
+After removing transactions with no predictions as well as those with revealed change output, we predict the change output for \num{268774} transactions and achieve an AUC of \roundnum{3}{0.9757453558776226}.